- Photo Casablanca, Hassan ii

 I’ll have to attend to this by myself now,

 selecting shells from the beach.

 ‘Here, what about this one’ you’d say,

-reaching over a great find.
+reaching over a find.

-that one of staring at the sea hands jammed in pockets.
+So I stare at the sea hands jammed in pockets.

 I hear the first year is a year of firsts;